shogun-toolbox/shogun/doc/cookbook/source/examples/regression/least_angle_regression.rst

 .. sgexample:: least_angle_regression:preprocess_features

-We create an instance of :sgclass:`CLeastAngleRegression` by selecting to disable the LASSO solution, setting the penalty :math:`\lambda` for l1 norm and setting training data and labels.
+We create an instance of :sgclass:`LeastAngleRegression` by selecting to disable the LASSO solution, setting the penalty :math:`\lambda` for l1 norm and setting training data and labels.

 .. sgexample:: least_angle_regression:create_instance

-Then we train the regression model and apply it to test data to get the predicted :sgclass:`CRegressionLabels` .
+Then we train the regression model and apply it to test data to get the predicted :sgclass:`RegressionLabels` .

 .. sgexample:: linear_ridge_regression.sg:train_and_apply